junxit/us-congress-bills-117/metadata.md

 - 2021-12-07 — Introduced in Senate
 - 2021-12-07 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S8958; text: CR S8965)
 - 2021-12-07 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S8958; text: CR S8965)
+- 2021-12-08 — Considered by unanimous consent. (consideration: CR H7551)
+- 2021-12-08 — Held at the desk.
+- 2021-12-08 — Message on Senate action sent to the House.
+- 2021-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-12-08 — Mr. Estes asked unanimous consent to take from the Speaker's table and consider.
+- 2021-12-08 — On agreeing to the resolution Agreed to without objection.
+- 2021-12-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
+- 2021-12-08 — Received in the House.